jazz-community/jazz-plugin-maven-archetype/README.md

 ## Bootstrapping a new jazz service using this archetype
 Using paramters when running the automated setup, a new service can be created with proper package declaration, groupId and names already set.
 Passing the right parameters will allow you to get coding right away.
 In this example, I will demonstrate how to create a service with the groupId `org.company.example`, a version of `0.0.1-SNAPSHOT` and a service named `MyService`.

-1. Clone this repository. `git clone `
+1. Clone this repository: `git clone https://github.com/jazz-community/jazz-plugin-maven-archetype.git`
 2. Run the setup script, but this time passing values to all parameters (chose your own values, short parameters are available):
     * Windows: `.\setup.ps1 -group org.siemens.example -version 0.0.1-SNAPSHOT -serviceName GitHubExampleService`
     * Linux: `./setup.sh --group com.siemens.example --serviceName GitHubExampleService --version 0.0.1-SNAPSHOT`